-Associates Degrees for Transfer (ADT) to California State University (CSU)
+2) Associates Degrees for Transfer (ADT) to California State University (CSU)

 The Associate in Arts for Transfer (AA-T) or Associate in Science for Transfer (AS-T) degrees are designed to provide a clear pathway to a CSU major and baccalaureate degree.

+- a.
+Students who have been awarded an AA-T or AS-T are required to complete no more than 60 semester or 90 quarter units after transfer to earn a baccalaureate degree (unless the major is a designated "high unit" major). - b.
 Students who are awarded an AA-T or AS-T degree are guaranteed admission to the CSU system and given priority admission consideration to their local CSU campus or to a program that is deemed similar to their major.
-This priority does not guarantee admission to specific majors nor to all CSU campuses, some majors and CSU campuses may require a higher GPA for admission.
-Students are encouraged to meet with a counselor to find out which CSU campuses accept each degree and to review their options for transfer.
+This priority does not guarantee admission to specific majors nor to all CSU campuses. - c.
+Some majors and CSU campuses may require a higher GPA for admission.